miguelrincon/miguelrincon.github.io/_posts/2018-02-15-frontend-frameworks-comparison.md

 It is fast growing as an alternative tool globally, however, since its creator, Evan You, is from China, it is also popular and relevant inside the country, which can be an advantage when finding development talent there.

-Additionally as an example of partnerships of VueJS, Laravel, one of the popular new PHP frameworks bundles VueJS by default.
-Out of the box, they use of VueJS to do part of the presentational logic.
+Additionally as an example of partnerships of Vue.js, Laravel, one of the popular new PHP frameworks bundles Vue.js by default.
+Out of the box, they use of Vue.js to do part of the presentational logic.

-VueJS does not offer a complete landscape solution for mobile apps.
-Unlike React and Angular, a fractioned mobile offer might represent more difficulty when creating mobile apps (there is no obvious equivalent of VueJS Native).
+Vue.js does not offer a complete landscape solution for mobile apps.
+Unlike React and Angular, a fractioned mobile offer might represent more difficulty when creating mobile apps (there is no obvious equivalent of Vue.js Native).

 As an advantage, the framework can be used to "progressively" rewrite applications built in older generation frameworks.
 It can be used to refactor older "jQuery mess" type of web interfaces.